leralik/harman-task/README.md

    Register a domain .

-   Create hosted zones and necessary DNS records for your services.
+   Create hosted zones and necessary DNS records for services.

 e.
 Certificate Manager:

-   Request SSL/TLS certificates for your domain via AWS Certificate Manager.
+   Request SSL/TLS certificates for  domain via AWS Certificate Manager.

    Validate domain ownership using DNS validation through Route 53.

-## Provision EKS Cluster
+## Provision EKS Cluster ( eksctl or terafform)

-   Use eksctl or Terraform to create an EKS cluster with the configured VPC and subnets.
+   Create an EKS cluster with the configured VPC and subnets.

    Ensure the cluster has the necessary IAM roles and node groups.

 ## Set Up ECR
-   Create an ECR repository to store your Docker images.
+   Create an ECR repository to store  Docker images.

-   Push your microservice Docker image to ECR( HitHub Actions)
+   Push microservice Docker image to ECR( HitHub Actions)

 ##  Infrucsture  cluster ( helm charts)